 Who can resist a Fresh Peach and Coconut Muffin?
-This muffin is moist and tender and topped with coconut streusel and drizzled with lemon cream.
-Make some now while peaches are fresh and plentiful!
+Peach and Coconut Muffins with Coconut Streusel Make some now while peaches are fresh and plentiful!

 It’s peach season.
 Oh, how I love peaches!
 The smell of fresh peaches ripened by the sun brings a smile to my face.
 I still remember summers when my mom and dad canned peaches…bottle after bottle of peaches stacked in the fruit room in the basement, stored away for the rainy Pacific Northwest winter months.
 For years, I did the same (not quite to the level of my parents) but on a much smaller scale.
 I bottled peaches until my floor was a sticky mess and I was forced to move on to other projects… My boys especially loved those peaches!
 They would ask for a bottle of fruit and then eat the whole jar in one sitting.

 This is Ani, my oldest grand baby, being my big helper!